PennyLaneAI/pennylane/doc/API/overview.rst

 Overview of the developer API
 =============================

 Writing your own OpenQML plugin, to allow an external quantum library to take advantage of the automatic differentiation ability of OpenQML, is a simple and easy process.
 In this section, we will walk through the steps for creating your own OpenQML plugin.
-In addition, we also provide two default reference plugins - ``'default.qubit'`` for basic pure state qubit simulations, and ``'default.gaussian'`` for basic Gaussian continuous-variable simulations.
+In addition, we also provide two default reference plugins - :mod:`'default.qubit' <.default_qubit>` for basic pure state qubit simulations, and :mod:`'default.gaussian' <.default_gaussian>` for basic Gaussian continuous-variable simulations.

 .. note::